 Belgian Mortality Monitoring Be-MOMO

-These are the observed all-cause mortality in Belgium outputted from the Be-MOMO model over the last five years.
+This graph presents the observed all-cause mortality in Belgium outputted from the Be-MOMO model over the last five years.
 The daily observed numbers are the average of the day, the 3 preceding and the 3 subsequent days.
-Because of a delay in the registration of deaths, counts for the most recent weeks are preliminary and numbers are visualized with a 3 week time lag.
+Due to delays in death registration, the counts for the most recent weeks are preliminary and numbers are visualized with a 3 week time lag.
 Separate curves for Flanders, Wallonia and Brussels are available using the top right-hand corner of this graph.
-You are free to use the results produced by this application on the sole condition that the source is mentioned (cf. Footnote at the bottom of this page).
+You are free to use the results produced by this application on the sole condition that the source is mentioned (cf. Footnote).

 Environmental Risk Factors